-Tomoko Suzuki 0 Associate Professor, Hitotsubashi ICS Possesses extensive knowledge as an academic in consumer behavior, marketing, brand management, etc., has served on joint government and private- sector committees that address topics such as "business management based on omotenashi (Japanese-style hospitality)" and "self-reward- motivated consumption."
-She has also published numerous papers, presented at academic conferences on multiple occasions, and received many awards.
-At meetings of the Board in the future, she will proactively express her opinions and make suggestions concerning the Company's management, and leverage her experience and insights in the supervision of the Company's management.
-Furthermore, she is highly independent, as she doesn't violate any of the proactively express her opinions and make • • • 1 · · · independence standards prescribed in the Guidelines for Managing Listings etc. or any of the Company's Criteria for Determining Independence.
-She has therefore been designated by the Company's Board of Directors as an independent officer who is unlikely to have a conflict of interest with ordinary shareholders and who will supervise the Company's management from an independent standpoint.
+Satoko Suzuki Associate Professor, Hitotsubashi ICS Possesses extensive knowledge as an academic in consumer behavior, marketing, brand management, etc., has served on joint government and private-sector committees that address topics such as "business management based on omotenashi (Japanese-style hospitality)" and "self-reward-motivated consumption."
+She has also published numerous papers, presented at academic conferences on multiple occasions, and received many awards, and is currently conducting appropriate supervision of Lawson's management.
+Furthermore, she is highly independent, as she doesn't violate any of the independence standards prescribed in the Guidelines for Managing Listings etc. or any of the Company's Criteria for Determining Independence.
+She has therefore been designated by the Company's Board of Directors as an independent officer who is unlikely to have a conflict of interest with ordinary shareholders and who will supervise the Company's management · ·